TIP OF THE DAY: Make Gyros At Home—It’s Easy! - The Nibble Webzine Of Food Adventures An Easy Homemade Gyro Recipe & The History Of Gyros

 GYRO HISTORY

-The reason Americans eat “gyros” and not “doner kebabs” can be traced to the larger amount of Greek immigrants to the U.S. in the 20th century.
-They set up gyro stands and introduced a welcome fast food to the nation.
+In fact, the reason Americans eat “gyros” and not “doner kebabs” is due to the far larger amount of Greek immigrants to the U.S. in the 20th century.
+They set up gyro stands and introduced a delicious new fast food to the nation.

 MAKE YOUR OWN GYROS